One Day in San Jose. Exploring Costa Rica’s quirky capital.

 Enjoy the abundance of bars and cafes.

-Due to the location of Costa Rica on the Central American Isthmus, there is a wide range of Internaional influence on the bars and eateries.
+Due to the location of Costa Rica on the Central American Isthmus, there is a wide range of International influence on the bars and eateries, which is appealing to many tourists.

 There many different themed bars and cafes, which range from the architectural design of the buildings, to the cuisine, and drink choice on offer.